jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 avoid the early-July days).
 Taking the best 3 hours for each hourly slot increases this to 21,500 MWh -- 6% higher and much more likely a more complete picture of what generation could be in July.

-## Contributors to Differential Solar Capacity Throughout the Year
+## Maximum Solar Capacity in Summer vs. Winter

-[June and December pictures]
+December.

 The intraday generation results for June are below: